 Restorative Dentistry Portland, OR

-Dental fillings are tooth-colored to blend in with the remaining natural part of the tooth.
+Our Dental Fillings are tooth-colored to blend in with the remaining natural part of the tooth.

 Dental crowns are used to restore cracked or decayed teeth.
 A crown (or cap) is a covering that encases the entire tooth surface restoring it to its original shape and size.